Samsung/tizen-docs/docs/application/native/guides/location-sensors/location.md

                                              &vertical, &timestamp);
     ```

 	The function returns the last location stored in the system.
-When the current location is not fixed, the last location may not be the current location, but the old location.Use this function instead of repeatedly requesting current locations to spare the location manager from running costly positioning systems.
+When the current location is not fixed, the last location may not be the current location, but the old location.

+    Use this function instead of repeatedly requesting current locations to spare the location manager from running costly positioning systems.

 3. To get the current location information, call the `location_manager_get_location()` function after the service is enabled: